Exotik850/quick-oxibooks-sql/README.md

     order by display_name asc
     limit 10
 );

+// The above is equivalent to:
+// let query = qb_sql!(
+//     select display_name, balance from Customer
+//     where balance >= min_balance
+//     and id in (1, 2, 3)
+//     order by display_name asc
+//     limit 10
+// );

 // The `query` variable is now a `Query<Customer>` struct.
 // You can generate the final query string to be sent to the QBO API.